 The John von Neumann Fellowship is a one-year appointment with a possible renewal for a second year.
 The fellowship offers a highly competitive salary, moving expenses, and a generous professional travel allowance.
-Von Neumann Fellows are supported by the Applied Mathematics program, which is part of the U.S. Department of Energy's Office of Advanced Scientific Computing Research.
+Von Neumann Fellows are partially supported by the Applied Mathematics program, which is part of the U.S. Department of Energy's Office of Advanced Scientific Computing Research.

 - PhD, received prior to commencement of the fellowship, in Applied or Computational Mathematics, or related computational science and engineering discipline